Frederick-88/vue-personal-web-2021/README.md

 - Lazy Loadings of Vue Component :heavy_check_mark:
 - Optimize/Compress Images :heavy_check_mark:
 - Minify CSS by Removing Repetitive CSS or Unused CSS :heavy_check_mark:
 - Serve images in new gen formats (webp) + reduce size of image.
-Since for mobile they also dont need a big or HD image ( 1920 x 1080 )
+Since for mobile they also dont need a big or HD image ( 1920 x 1080 ) :heavy_check_mark: